AnanayG/multimodal_intrusion_detection/docs/proposal.md

 ### 9.a.
 Papers

-The basis of our work is ‘An ultra-low-power image signal processor for hierarchical image recognition with deep neural networks’[1].
-The work optimises power for person detection, face detection and face recognition.
-The paper achieves this by change detection and Neural network techniques, which is aligned with our goal.
-The paper achieves extremely low power numbers through custom ASIC design.
-The paper also provides valuable reference points for power consumption.
+Our project draws inspiration from the paper "An ultra-low-power image signal processor for hierarchical image recognition with deep neural networks"[1].
+This paper focuses on opimizing the power consumption for person detection, face detection, and facial recognition using change detection and neural network techniques, which is similar to our approach.
+The group was able to achive extremely low power consumption through a custom ASIC design.
+The paper also serves as a power consumption benchmark for our work.

 ### 9.b.
 Datasets